death-heart/BTI-Rocket-League/mechs/Beginner/PowerShots.md

 https://github.com/user-attachments/assets/ae0e5ecc-686f-4692-b976-22a8c92ece78

 - In this example I flip before I make contact with the ball, this produces more power than the previous example, but not enough in comparison to the proper execution of flipping into the ball.

+## When and How

+Stupid title again, but let me explain.
+Once you are at a point where you are able to consistently hit the ball with the nose of your car with a lot of power, you will want to start controlling where the ball gets placed into the net.
+Knowing how and when to hit the ball helps a lot in these cases as this allows you to place the ball into an unsaveable spot on the net.
+Also, hitting the ball at certain points will produce even more power than just hitting it plainly.
+So lets start with the When, and then we will get into the How.

+### When to Hit

+- There are multiple points when you can hit the ball, but there are two primary points where hitting the ball will produce the most amount of power